 A well-balanced breakfast and lunch is prepared fresh daily in your school's cafeteria.
 All meals are nutritionally analyzed, and portions are set according to grade level.
-Families/guardians may apply for free/reduced price meals or view the menus online by visiting the school webpage.
+Parents/guardians may apply for free/reduced price meals online by visiting the school-webpage.